The Love Interests of Christy: David vs. Doctor Neil MacNeill

-David dismissed Christy’s ability to lead on many occasions, where the doctor is always supportive and encouraging, within the realm of reason.
+David dismisses Christy’s ability to lead on many occasions, where the doctor is always supportive and encouraging, within the realm of reason.
 Neil recognizes that the same passion Christy has for the mountain people is the reason he is a doctor today.
-Someone looked at him and saw the possibility in him instead of poverty and now he is helping the people in his community.
-Neil respects Christy and appreciated her more than David could ever hope to.
+Someone looked at him and saw the possibility in him… instead of poverty and now he is helping the people in his community.
+Neil respects Christy and appreciated her more than David has the ability to understand.

 - Openness: At one point Christy is struggling with the death of a friend and she asks David for answers.
 He responds by saying that it’s best to not think about it.
 In contrast, Neil pushes Christy’s faith and beliefs, asking her why she believes what she does.
 Insisting that she not offer parroted responses for her faith but that she think for herself:

 “Let it pour out, Christy.
 I don’t blame you.
 But this is the real you talking now, not some character you’re trying to be.
 You have fire in you, and I like fire in a woman.” -Neil